Ecwid/ecwid-api-docs/includes/_static_pages.md

 clean_urls | boolean | Enable/disable [SEO-friendly URLs](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls) format in the product links
 base_url | string | Sets the base URL for clean URLs.
 Pass it if you set `cleanUrls` as `true` tplvar_* | varied | Use this to pass any `ec.storefront.*` appearance option so that the storefront will be generated according to your design settings.
-[Learn more](https://developers.ecwid.com/api-documentation/customize-appearance)
+[Learn more](https://developers.ecwid.com/api-documentation/customize-appearance) international_pages | string | URL for alternative translated version of the website.
+Specify each language URL in a separate parameter.
+Set the language code in brackets, i.e.: `international_pages[ru]`.
+HTML is returned in `hrefLangHtml` field.
+[Google specification](https://support.google.com/webmasters/answer/189077?hl=en)

 <aside class="notice">
 Parameters in <strong>bold</strong> are mandatory